How it works

 - The SAW sensor response transmits these modifications back to the RF transceiver.

-SAW sensors are powered by the energy of radio waves emitted by the associated transceiver unit when remotely interrogating the sensors in real-time.
+Sensors are powered by the energy of radio waves emitted by the associated reader unit when remotely interrogating the sensors in real-time.

 Inverse piezoelectricity induces a mechanical strain (e.g. a surface acoustic wave) on the substrate due to an electrical field generated at the electrodes of the sensor, whereas the direct effect allows for an electrical detection of acoustic wave propagation under the electrodes.